SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/2-parsing-btp-json-output.md

 #### Step 1 - flatten the structure

-To flatten the struture, I've taken to using the `recurse` function; here's what it does:
+To flatten the struture, I've taken to using the `recurse` function; here's what it does (a lot of the output has been omitted for brevity):

 ```
 ; jq 'recurse' hierarchy.json